sqmrak/senko/README.md

 # senko

 > [!WARNING]
-> Jailbreak is strictly required.
+> Jailbreak is strictly required on some devices.
 > Senko needs it to route traffic for the whole device.
+On other supported
-It cannot work like a
+> devices, it can work without a jailbreak.
-> normal App Store app.

 > [!NOTE]
-> but not for all devivces...
+> Jailbreak is not required for all devices.
-> Some devices and ios versions are not supported.
-Check the device, ios
-> version and jailbreak before installing.
+> Check your device and ios version before installing to see which case applies.

 <p align="center">
   <img src="assets/senko-readme.png" width="420" alt="senko">